Highland National Preview, Tips, Runners & Trends

 ❌ The worst performing factor that has failed to produce a single winner is when runners were Chestnut in colour, when backing these, the trend shows a record of 0-46.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 244 runners, whilst the Female runners have produced 1 winner from a total of 21 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 244 runners, while female runners have produced 1 winner from a total of 21 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Highland National: